Basic Coffee Brewing Knowledge

-When I first started drinking coffee, like so many others, I was struck by how small it was and how dense it was.
+When I started drinking coffee, like so many others, I was struck by how small and dense it was.
 However, after experimenting for a while, I discovered that the distinctive beauty of Espresso is that it is quick to brew and consume, taking only 2 to 3 sips while remaining flavorful.

 Because the machine is out of stock, I spend my leisure time learning about coffee beans, buying beans, and then mixing them on the device to get an accurate comparison because there is no human mistake.

 The term “macchiato” is interchangeable with “marked,” as in “a point” or “marked.”